brenoguim/flexclass/README.md

 ```

 ## TODO/Known issues
-- Support constructors from either Base or arrays that can throw exceptions
 - Allocator support
 - Provide a way to group "array sizes" with their type.
 The constructor is disconnected
 - clang-format